-- 8.6.
+- the forward plan of action for the Broader Group from the date of the notification to the end of the scheme year. - 8.6.
 The minimum information that we will need to determine any increase in Industry Initiatives spending is: - details of the targets, outcomes and spend profile of the initiative, and any reports that show the initiative has met existing targets and plans that show the initiative has the capability to meet the additional spending targets before the end of the scheme year. - 8.7.
 Once an application is submitted, we will send an acknowledgement to suppliers. - 8.8.
 After we have received an application, Ofgem has 20 working days to determine whether, and the extent to which, the supplier may spend below the minimum Broader Group amount and increase its spending on Industry Initiatives. - 8.9.
-Suppliers may not request to amend the value of the transfer after 15th December of the relevant scheme year. - 8.10.
-As a condition of approval, we would normally expect suppliers transferring funds under Article 15(B)to leave their Broader Group open to applications until at least one month prior to the scheme year end.
+Suppliers may not request to amend the value of the transfer after 15 December of the relevant scheme year. - 8.10.
+As a condition of approval, we would normally expect suppliers transferring funds under Article 15(B) to leave their Broader Group open to applications until at least one month prior to the scheme year end.